Matthew-Mosior/Software-Setup-Guides/InstallVSCodeHaskerofinal2.md

 >Haskero initialization done.
 - This means Haskero is working as intended.

 #### Congratulations!
-You've now successfully installed the proper components to create, build, and execute a new stack project.
+You've now successfully installed the proper components to create, build, and execute a new stack project using the Haskero extension within VS Code.
 Enjoy!

 >For more clarification on any of the instructions once working within powershell, please follow this [link](https://docs.haskellstack.org/en/stable/GUIDE/)